SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/dbsetup-exe.md

 Any version from 8.0 and up is supported.

-Please note that upgrades may only be done to versions known by the SuperOffice license system (SuperLicense), but there are no limitations on how many times you may upgrade the same serialnumber (for testing).
+Please note that upgrades may only be done to versions known by the SuperOffice license system (SuperLicense), but there are no limitations on how many times you may upgrade the same serial number (for testing).

 *Include "In development" steps - this will import also dictionary steps marked as "In Development".*